 If your property has exterior spotlights, make sure that the lightbulbs work fine.
 Night photography without external spotlight is a sad thing.

 Top-class.
 Period.
 Maybe one of the best you will ever had, I’m serious.
 Test me.
 To me, the most important values are service speed, respect and honesty.
-I have 14 years of experience as a software manager and IT trainer in serving the most prestigious international organisations and clients.
+I have 14 years of experience liaising with the most prestigious international organisations and clients.
 Customer service has always been a priority.
 I love helping people and connect with them, so much so that a lot of my clients are now my close friends.
+Still skeptical, ask Roger Masterson from CelticCastles.
+He will make a pleasure to tell you about me.

 Here is the list of countries that I cover in no particular order: England, Wales, Scotland, Ireland, France, Netherlands, Belgium, Germany, Poland, Czech Republic, Spain, Italy, Portugal, Luxembourg, Sweden, Norway, Switzerland, Austria and Denmark. * Prices are adapted to the location.